Original Price: $326.95Sale Price: $199.95

 Video Daytime & Nighttime Power Consumption: 17.9 Ws | 2.25 Ws

-If this camera were to take 15-day and 15-night videos (10-second videos) every 24 hours, it would last 2 months in the field on a set of lithium batteries.
-Once again, considering the camera is only using 6 batteries, 2 months is very respectable video battery life.
-This does not include the solar panel.
+If this camera were to take 15-day and 15-night videos (10-second videos) every 24 hours, it would last 3.8 months in the field on a set of lithium batteries.
+This is outstanding.
+Once again, this does not include the solar panel.

 How does the Spypoint Solar work with internal batteries and how does it know which battery source to draw from?
 The camera pulls power from the solar panel until the charge goes below 25%, at that point, it pulls from the 6 internal AA batteries.
 We highly recommend lithium batteries, as they do not have a daily self-discharge like alkaline or rechargeable batteries do.